mnot/I-D/http-patch-status/draft.md

 any identified resource.

-## The Patched-ETag Header Field
+## The Patched Header Field {#patched}

-The Patched-ETag header field identifies the stored representation that a patch is to be applied to in a 2NN (Patch) response.
+The Patched header field identifies the stored representation that a patch is to be applied to in a 2NN (Patch) response.

-	    Patched-ETag = entity-tag
+	    Patched = entity-tag

 # IANA Considerations